falcosecurity/falco-website/content/en/docs/rules/_index.md

 These parameters can also be specified as Helm chart value (`extraArgs`) if you are deploying Falco via the official Helm chart.

 ### Via Custom Rule Definition

-Last but not least, it's also possible to just disable a by default enabled rule using the `append: true` and `enabled: false` rule properties in combination.
-Here an example to disable the `User mgmt binaries` default rule:
+Last but not the least, you can just disable a rule that is enabled by default using a combination of the `append: true` and `enabled: false` rule properties.
+This is especially useful for rules which do not provide a `consider_*` macro in the default condition.

+Ensure that the custom configuration file loads after the default configuration file.
+You can configure the right order using multiple `-r` parameters, directly inside the falco configuration file `falco.yaml` through `rules_file`.
+If you are using the official Helm chart, then configure the order with the `falco.rulesFile` value.

+For example to disable the `User mgmt binaries` default rule in `/etc/falco/falco_rules.yaml` define a custom rule in `/etc/falco/rules.d/custom-rules.yaml`:

 ```yaml
 - rule: User mgmt binaries